Tig Notaro: Career

-Notaro wrote a memoir for HarperCollins imprint Ecco called I'm Just a Person, and a Showtime documentary was made about her life which is about her post-cancer stand-up tour called Knock Knock, It's Tig Notaro.
-In July 2015, a Netflix movie called Tig which chronicles her attempts to become pregnant with her fiancée, Stephanie Allynne, was also released.
-The singer Sharon Van Etten wrote a song in homage to Notaro called "Words" that is shown in the credits.
+Notaro wrote a memoir for HarperCollins imprint Ecco called I'm Just a Person, and a Showtime documentary was made about her life and her post-cancer stand-up tour, Knock Knock, It's Tig Notaro.
+In July 2015, a Netflix film, Tig, chronicling her attempts to become pregnant with her fiancée, Stephanie Allynne, was also released.
+Singer Sharon Van Etten wrote a song in homage to Notaro called "Words" that is heard in the credits.

 In November 2015, Notaro co-wrote, produced, and starred in a semi-autobiographical TV pilot for Amazon Video called One Mississippi.
-The show received a six-episode series order from Amazon a month later.
-The show follows Notaro's character as she returns to her hometown of Bay Saint Louis, Mississippi, after her mother's unexpected death.
+It received a six-episode series order from Amazon a month later.
+It follows Notaro's character as she returns to her hometown of Bay Saint Louis, Mississippi after her mother's unexpected death.

 Her first stand-up one-hour special was released by HBO in 2015, Tig Notaro: Boyish Girl Interrupted.
 In 2016, it was released as her third album on her own label, Bentzen Ball Records, which also put out Aparna Nancherla's Just Putting It Out There.
-In April 2018, it was announced that Notaro would appear in the second season of Star Trek: Discovery as Chief Engineer Jett Reno of the U.S.S.
-Hiawatha.
+She was cast in Star Trek: Discovery as Chief Engineer Jett Reno of the U.S.S.
+Hiawatha, originally as a guest role in the second and third seasons before being promoted to a regular role, and will continue to play the character as a regular in the upcoming series Starfleet Academy.

 Netflix released Notaro's second one-hour special, Happy to Be Here, on May 22, 2018.
 She was digitally inserted in post-production in Zack Snyder's Army of the Dead, replacing Chris D'Elia, who was accused of sexual misconduct.

 Comedic style

-On her approach to comedy (and whether she considers herself a dark comic): "I'm always going to do whatever I think is funniest.
+On her approach to comedy (and whether she considers herself a dark comic), Notaro says: "I'm always going to do whatever I think is funniest.
 If something's dark, I'll do it.
 If it's a sock puppet...
 There's no preconceived idea of who I think I might be now."
 Notaro said that since her cancer diagnosis, she has shifted not to darker comedy but rather to personal comedy.
-Previously she was more distant and observational, but now she reflects on her childhood and her life.
+Previously she was more distant and observational, but now she reflects on her childhood and life.

 In the autumn of 2016, she appeared in a video as an onstage "stand-in" during the Nostalgic for the Present concert tour of Australian singer Sia for the song "Diamonds."